Denis Thatcher: Early life

-War record
+Military career

-During the Second World War, Thatcher was commissioned as a second lieutenant into the 34th Searchlight (Queen's Own Royal West Kent Regiment) of the Royal Engineers.
+During the Second World War, Thatcher was commissioned as a second lieutenant into the 34th (The Queen's Own Royal West Kent) Searchlight Regiment, Royal Artillery.
 He transferred to the Royal Artillery on 1 August 1940.
 During the war he was promoted to war substantive captain and temporary major.
 He served throughout the Allied invasion of Sicily and the Italian campaign and was twice mentioned in dispatches, and in 1945 was appointed a Member of the Order of the British Empire (MBE).
 The first mention in dispatches came on 11 January 1945, for service in Italy, and the second on 29 November 1945, again for Italian service.

 His MBE was gazetted on 20 September 1945, and was awarded for his efforts in initiating and supporting Operation Goldflake, the transfer of I Canadian Corps from Italy to the north-west European theatre of operations.
 Thatcher was based in Marseille, attached to HQ 203 sub-area.
 In the recommendation for the MBE (dated 28 March 1945), his commanding officer wrote: "Maj.
 Thatcher set an outstanding example of energy, initiative and drive.
 He deserves most of the credit for [...] the excellence of the work done."

 Thatcher also received the approximate French equivalent of a mention when he was cited in orders at Corps d'Armée level for his efforts in promoting smooth relations between the Commonwealth military forces and the French civil and military authorities.
 He was promoted to substantive lieutenant on 11 April 1945.
 Demobilised in 1946, he returned to run the family business – his father having died (aged 57) on 24 June 1943, when Thatcher was in Sicily.
 Because of army commitments, Thatcher was unable to attend the funeral.

 He remained in the Territorial Army reserve of officers until reaching the age limit for service on 10 May 1965, when he retired, retaining the honorary rank of major.

 On 21 September 1982 he was awarded the Territorial Decoration (TD) for his service.